UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

         - Provided value bounds are informational only - they denote values that seem to make sense.
 Sometimes default values are marked.
     - If you are still not sure about some feature or syntax, do not hesitate to ask.

-4) If `ERR` appears up on the display, you can retrieve description by using `printStatus` over a focused text editor.
+5) If `ERR` appears up on the display, you can retrieve description by using `printStatus` over a focused text editor.
 Or, using above point, just search the [reference manual](reference-manual.md) for `ERR`.

-5) If you encounter a bug, let me know.
+6) If you encounter a bug, let me know.
 There are lots of features and quite few users around this codebase - if you do not report problems you find, chances are that no one else will (since most likely no one else has noticed).

 ## Examples

 Every nonempty line is considered as one command.
 Empty line, or commented line too.
 Empty lines are skipped.
 Exception is empty command action, which counts for one command.

 Configuration of the keyboard can be modified globally or per-keymap by using [macro events](reference-manual.md).
 For instance, macro named `$onInit` may contain following speed configuration:

+    //enable extended commands in case you are using stock firmware. set macroEngine.extendedCommands 1

     //accel driver
     set module.trackball.baseSpeed 0.5